davianljsmith/Random/Terraform/notes.md

 `terraform init`

-Initialize infrastructure from the main.tf file
+Initialize infrastructure from the *.tf file(s).
+Downloads the plugin(s) based on the provider(s) listed in the tf file(s).

 `terraform plan`

-Displays the changes that will be made to the environment once applied
+Displays the changes that will be made to the environment once applied.
+Makes changes based on the resources in the *.tf

 `terraform apply`